PatrickHo-134/learning_notes_app/README.md

 permission_classes = [IsAuthenticated]
 ```
 By using `AllowAny`, we allow unauthenticated users to access this view.
 However, keep in mind that this means anyone can access the learning notes list without authentication.

+## 7. Implement user login feature
+- Ensure that you have the necessary authentication settings in your Django settings.
+You can use Django's built-in authentication system, which includes authentication backends and authentication middleware.
+- Make sure that the `django.contrib.auth` app is included in your `INSTALLED_APPS`.
+- Configure the authentication backend in your **settings.py** file to use Django's built-in ModelBackend:
+     ```
+     AUTHENTICATION_BACKENDS = [
+     'django.contrib.auth.backends.ModelBackend',
+     ]
+     ```
+- Create a URL pattern for the login view in your `urls.py`
+- Implement the login view (LoginAPIView) in your `views.py`

+**If you encounter an error during login such as `no such table: authtoken_token`, you should create and apply missing migrations, including the migration for the `authtoken` app**